evert/evert.github.com/_posts/2013/2013-05-10-escaping-in-vcards-and-icalendar.md

     NOTE;ENCODING=QUOTED-PRINTABLE:Handsome guy, for sure..
     END:VCARD

 A parameter in vCard starts with a `;`, has a name and a value.
+Only the colon may be escaped in parameters, using `\:`.

 If you somehow wanted to encode a real backslash though, there's no mention of escaping it as a double-backslash.